QuadSpinner/Gaea-Docs/reference/Nodes/Filter--Subterrace.md

 > [!WARNING]
-> At high values, Subterrace may take quite a while to build.
+> At high values, Subterrace may take a while to build.